 What happens if you ignore your excess inventory?

-Excess inventory is a tricky thing and you won’t find any magic formulae that will help you to alleviate stock issues.
+Excess inventory is a tricky thing and you won’t find any magic formula that will help you to alleviate stock issues.
 Therefore, many retailers pay little or no attention to overstocking and prefer to ignore the problem rather than deal with it.
 This is what can happen if you do this:

 - Excess inventory eats up storage space and ties up your capital.